On the correspondence of deviances and maximum likelihood and interval estimates from log-linear to logistic regression modelling: Introduction

-Theorem 3 stipulates that the logistic model is fitted to a dataset where no cell observations are merged when one or more factors in $\mathcal{P} \setminus \{ Y \}$ are not present in the logistic regression.
+For Theorem 3.3, we stipulate that the logistic model is fitted to a dataset where no cell observations are collapsed together when one or more factors in $\mathcal{P} \setminus \{ Y \}$ are not present in the logistic regression.
 Then, we prove that the deviance of the log-linear model equals the deviance of the corresponding logistic regression.
-Christensen (1997, p.
-371) refers to this equality, although a partial proof is given in a fragmented manner.
-Specifically, it is first shown that the likelihood ratio test statistic (LRTS) for the log-linear model equals the LRTS for the logistic regression, utilizing the invariance of the MLE and the properties of the product-binomial sampling scheme (Christensen, 1997, Section 2.6).
-Christensen (1997, p.
-365) shows that applying the logistic regression to a contingency table implies that the sampling scheme of the contingency table is product-binomial instead of multinomial.
-Therefore, the test statistic is identical for the two models.
-We noted that the relevant mathematical results shown in Christensen (1997, Section 2.6) are based on a simple logistic regression with two parameters, and therefore additional steps would be required before considering that a complete proof has been provided.
-Because of this, we believe that Theorem 3 and its proof is a useful addition to the statistical literature.
+Christensen [2] (p.
+371) refers to this equality, by considering a simple logistic regression with two parameters and showing that the likelihood ratio test statistic (LRTS) for the log-linear model equals the LRTS for the logistic regression.
+This is done by utilizing the invariance of the MLE and the properties of the product-binomial sampling scheme [2] (Section 2.6).
+Christensen [2] (p.
+365) also shows that applying the logistic regression to a contingency table implies that the sampling scheme of the contingency table is product-binomial instead of multinomial.
+As these results are based on a logistic regression with two parameters, a general mathematical proof is required, provided in the Appendix.

-In Section 2, we provide additional notation and essential derivations for the log-linear and logistic regression models.
+In Section 2, we provide additional notation and essential derivations for the log-linear and logistic regression model.
 Section 3, contains the main contributions in this manuscript.
-In Section 4, the correspondence from a log-linear to a logistic regression model is illustrated using simulated and real data.
-We conclude with a discussion.
+In Section 4, the correspondence from a log-linear to a logistic regression model is illustrated using real data.
+We conclude with a discussion, where we also consider possible practical implications of our results.